 - The accessibility requirements of the Building Code. - The fire requirements of the Building Code.
-This is likely to require a fire report to be submitted with the building consent application.

 3.4.
 Building Code

 The building code outlines performance standards for buildings and the Building Act requires that all new buildings comply with this code.
 Compliance Documents published by The Department of Building and Housing can be used to demonstrate compliance with the Building Code.